ccleberg/cmc.pub/content/blog/2023-10-11-self-hosting-authelia.md

 ![Authelia
 Portal](https://img.cleberg.net/blog/20231010-authelia/authelia_portal.png)

-Once you\'ve successfully authenticated, you can visit your authentication domain directly and see that you\'re currently authenticated to any domain protected by Authelia.
+Once you've successfully authenticated, you can visit your authentication domain directly and see that you're currently authenticated to any domain protected by Authelia.

 ![Authelia
 Success](https://img.cleberg.net/blog/20231010-authelia/authelia_success.png)